 These bees live in hives or colonies with a single queen bee.
 European (Western) Honey Bees generally only sting humans if they feel threatened since they don’t produce honey.

-One type of European (Western) Honey Bee is the Apis Mellifera Linnaeus, also known as the Western Hive Bee or Africanized Western Hive Bee.
+One European (Western) Honey Bee type is the Apis Mellifera Linnaeus, or the Western Hive Bee or Africanized Western Hive Bee.

 The Apis Mellifera Linnaeus has brown hairs that cover its body.
-It lives in colonies made up of about 60,000-80,000 bees with a single queen bee.
+It lives in colonies of about 60,000-80,000 bees with a single queen bee.

-It can be distinguished from other European (Western) Honey Bees because it has less hair on its abdomen than different types.
+It can be distinguished from other European (Western) honey bees because it has less hair on its abdomen than other types.

 The Apis Mellifera Linnaeus was brought over to North America by accident when an African Queen Bee escaped from an experiment that was being done on her species.

-Giant Carpenter Bees are one of the most common types of bees in Colorado.
+Giant Carpenter Bees are one of Colorado’s most common types of bees.
 They are also known as carpenter bees.
 Carpenter bees get their name because they bore into wood to create nests for their larvae.

 These bees use the materials from the wood to make a type of cell that will house their eggs and feed for up to two years.

-Carpenter bee larvae eat about 1/4 inch of wood each day before pupating, then emerging as adults.
+Carpenter bee larvae eat about 1/4 inch of wood daily before pupating and emerging as adults.
 Carpenter bees are pollinators, so they benefit flowers by allowing them to produce fruit.

 Carpenter bees usually fly from early spring until October.
-Carpenter bee stings are mild compared to other bee stings because giant carpenter bees use a type of venom that is milder than most bee species.
+Carpenter bee stings are milder than those of other giant carpenter bees because they use a type of venom milder than most bee species.

 Small Carpenter Bees are among the more common types of bees in Colorado.
 The female is black with a broad yellow band across her abdomen, while the male is all black.